Politics of Virginia: State elections

 Political party strength in Virginia has likewise been in flux.
 In the 2007 state elections, Democrats regained control of the State Senate, and narrowed the Republican majority in the House of Delegates to eight seats.
 Yet elections in 2009 resulted in the election of Republican Bob McDonnell as Governor by a seventeen-point margin, the election of a Republican Lieutenant Governor and Attorney General, as well as Republican gains of six seats in the House of Delegates.
 In 2011, the Republican caucus took over two-thirds (68–32) of the seats in the House of Delegates, and a majority of the Senate based on the Lieutenant Governor Bill Bolling as the tie-breaker.

 Unity control only lasted two years, and in the 2013 elections, Democrat Terry McAuliffe was elected Governor by two percentage points, and Democrat Ralph Northam was elected Lieutenant Governor by double digits.
 Republicans, however, maintained their super-majority (68–32) in the House of Delegates.

 The 2017 statewide elections resulted in Democrats holding the three highest offices, with outgoing lieutenant governor Ralph Northam winning the governorship, Justin Fairfax becoming the second African-American elected lieutenant governor, and Mark Herring continuing as attorney general.
 Republicans meanwhile continued a statewide electoral drought that dates to McDonnell's 2009 gubernatorial victory.
 In concurrent House of Delegates elections, Democrats flipped fifteen of the Republicans' previous sixteen-seat majority.
 Control of the House came down to the tied election in the 94th district, which was won by Republicans through drawing of lots, giving them a 51–49 majority.

 In 2019, Democrats took full control of the state's legislature, flipping at least two state senate seats and five state house seats from Republican to Democratic candidates.

 In 2021, Republicans retook control of the House of Delegates, flipping at least seven seats from Democratic to Republican candidates.
 Additionally, Glenn Youngkin, a Republican, defeated Terry McAuliffe in the governor's race, Virginia elected its first black female lieutenant governor Winsome Sears, a Republican, and elected Virginia's first Latino attorney general, Jason Miyares, a Republican.

+In the 2023 election, Democrats regained control of the House of Delegates — flipping three seats — and held onto the Senate.